 Is First Week required?

 Attending First Week is not a requirement for admission to a degree program or graduation.
 However, previous First Week participants will tell you that attending First Week is the best way to begin your time at Luther Seminary.
 You’ll get a head-start on knowing faculty, staff, and other students.
-There will be plenty of time to take care of the mundane parts of campus life such as yourparking permit and student photo ID card.
-You’ll get brief introductions to special services like the Writing Center and Parish Nurse.
-For those interested, you’ll have in-depth time with library staff, help with computers or learning how on-line classes work.
-(And, the best part of First Week – the faculty and staff LOVE to have extra time to get to know you before the rush of regular classes and fall routine.)
+There will be plenty of time to take care of the mundane parts of campus life such as your parking permit and student photo ID card.
+You'll also have an opportunity to engage with the new curriculum and learn about ways you can connect with the ever evolving Luther Seminary community.

 I don’t live on-campus or within a reasonable driving distance.
 Where can I stay during First Week?

 Luther Seminary has guest rooms that are available on a first-come, first-served basis.
 The rooms, which vary from single to quadruple occupancy, are located in Stub Hall, a former dormitory located on campus.
 All rooms have single beds only and most will share bath facilities.
 To make a reservation for a Stub Hall guest room find the reservation request form by clicking on this link. http://www.luthersem.edu/campus/stub_request.aspx

 Luther’s web site includes a list of hotels and motels within a short driving distance of the campus. http://www.luthersem.edu/campus/hotels_housing.asp